Nugetzrul3/abcore/README.md

 -----------------------------

-Android Bitcoin Core is an Android app that fetches bitcoin core daemon built for Android using the NDK and is meant to make it easier to run Bitcoin Core daemon node on always on Android set top box devices and home appliances as well as mobile devices.
+Android Bitcoin Core is an Android app that fetches bitcoin core daemon built for Android using the NDK and is meant to make it easier to run Bitcoin Core daemon node on Android set top box devices and home appliances, as well as mobile devices.

-The full node software (Core 0.18.1 and Knots 0.18.0 and Elements 0.17.0.1) is meant to be used as a personal node when on the go (either by using a mobile wallet that allows to connect to a remote and specific node or even directly on your mobile device).
+The full node software (Core 0.18.1 and Knots 0.18.0 and Elements 0.17.0.1) is meant to be used as a personal node when on the go (either by using a mobile wallet that allows a connection to a remote and specific node or even directly on your mobile device).

 ABCore works on x86, x86_64, armhf and arm64 Android (any version from Lollipop onwards - sdk 21).
 Mips is not supported.